 Now we just need to round off some of the corners and make the lines flow together better.
 Round off the joins and add a bit of wobble to some of the very straight lines to make it look more natural.

-Your rose drawing should now be finished.
+And that’s how you draw a rose!
 Now you can draw over the outline, rub away the guidelines and colour it in if you like.